A useful meningococcal disease discussion guide for your teen’s 16-year visit.

 In addition to the CDC-recommended second dose of MenACWY, it’s a good idea to speak to your teen’s doctor about other important vaccinations at your teen’s 16-year visit.

-This includes the MenB vaccine, which helps protect against a fifth type of meningococcal bacteria (B) that has been most common on U.S. college campuses in recent years.
+This includes the MenB vaccine, which helps protect against a commonly reported cause of meningococcal meningitis on U.S. college campuses in recent years.

 Other important routinely recommended CDC vaccines help protect against human papillomavirus (HPV vaccine), tetanus, diphtheria and pertussis (Tdap vaccine), and influenza (flu vaccine).Routine vaccinations for adolescents include: